Role UX Lead/Designer · UX Writer

 I held bi-weekly UX workshops with product managers to define requirements and gather feedback on design concepts.
 These workshops involved some whiteboard and rapid prototyping.

 An agency initially started the visual design process, which I took over and established a design system and improved the look and feel.
 I designed Over 70 new screens (including mobile designs) with a cleaner interface and created prototypes for user testing.

 I partnered with UX Researchers to test page flows for clarity, intuitiveness, and understanding of tasks.
 Testing mainly was successful, with some feedback suggesting clarity around language or labeling of instructions, buttons, and other UI components.
 I iterated on the designs based on user feedback.

 Objective: Gauge how well users understand the process of adding beneficiaries to CDs.

 Summary: Users find adding beneficiaries an intuitive and straightforward process with little friction, but it was not immediately apparent that the system added their beneficiaries to the CD.
 They prefer to actively save their designations or receive a confirmation that their input was successful.

-Objective: Gauge how well users can identify and understand why they cannot fund their accounts with a debit card once the user exceeds the $500 debit limit.
+Objective: Gauge how well users understand why they cannot fund their accounts with a debit card after exceeding the $500 debit limit.

 Summary: There's a high probability that users will reach the debit card limit, which prevents them from moving forward.
 Our mission was to determine how to best handle error reporting.